phpbb/chameleon/docs/usage.md

 # Framework Usage

-!> Beofre we cover how to use the framework its best to understand the concepts of [ITCSS](https://www.youtube.com/watch?v=1OKZOV-iLj4).
+!> Before we cover how to use the framework its best to understand the concepts of [ITCSS](https://www.youtube.com/watch?v=1OKZOV-iLj4).

 Each layer of [ITCSS](https://www.youtube.com/watch?v=1OKZOV-iLj4) has its own folder.
 All corresponding partials should be created in the appropriate folder.